v0.1.0

 Data & Utilities

-Built-in datasets and helper functions
+Ready-to-use datasets and helper functions

-• Datasets: MNIST, CIFAR-10/100, SVHN
+• Built-in datasets: MNIST, CIFAR-10/100, SVHN

-• Visualization and common architectures
+• Visualization utilities and common architectures

 Quick Installation